Be-Leaf it! Fall Leaves Can Damage your Car

 Be aware of falling foliage and take extra care to protect your vehicle

-Even though winter is around the corner, Pittsburgh still has a few weeks left of leaf cleanup.
-We’ve seen rain, we can expect snow, but leaves?
+As the vibrant hues of autumn start to paint our surroundings, it's essential to remember that those beautiful fall leaves can be more than just picturesque.
 How harmful could a little leaf be?
 What about several?
 As harmless as they may seem, you better be-leaf that leaves can cause some serious damage to your car.

 Scratches are one thing, but leaf fossils are a whole other.
 Leaves don’t just increase the likelihood that your car or truck will be scratched, they decompose where they land.
 Leaves contain acid, which means several things.
 Sometimes the leaves have acidic substances like sap and pollen.
 Mix in water, snow, and ice – and you've got a potent blend of natural acids and toxins that can cause leaf fossils all over the surface of your ride.
 The longer they stay, the more time they have to cause pitting, corrosion, and eventually rust.
 The leaves from some trees have a level of acidity that can harm your paint in a matter of hours.